Anugataa/EDA_Loan_Default/README.md

 - Among the existing records, Maximum applications have the purpose of ‘Repair”

 'My Overall Analysis' :
--People with lower total income are most likely to default.
+- People with lower total income are most likely to default.
 Please, avoid approving these loans.
--Applications with applicant having Lower secondary education should be rejected.
+- Applications with applicant having Lower secondary education should be rejected.
--Maximum People with a secondary education are non-defaulters.
+- Maximum People with a secondary education are non-defaulters.
--Working type applicants are less likely to default.
+- Working type applicants are less likely to default.
--Applicants around age 30-45 are the highest among non-defaulters.
+- Applicants around age 30-45 are the highest among non-defaulters.